Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 \subsection{Structure of the paper}

 This paper is organized as follows.
 In Section \ref{section-Preliminary}, we introduce some preliminaries which will be used throughout the paper.
 Section \ref{section-Tightness} is dedicated to proving the existence and exponential tightness for stochastic generalized Leray solutions.
 Section \ref{section-rate} presents a variational characterization of the rate function.
 In Section \ref{section-upper}, we establish the upper bound for large deviations.
 Section \ref{section-lower} provides a restricted lower bound for large deviations using the entropy method.
 In Section \ref{section-energy-eq}, we prove a relationship between the weak-strong uniqueness class and the energy equality for \eqref{PDE-SQG}.
 Finally, in Section \ref{section-quasipotential}, we discuss an explicit representation of the quasi-potential.
-Additionally, Appendix \ref{section-example} summarizes several examples of weak-strong uniqueness classes concerning different ranges of parameters $\alpha$ and $\beta$, and Appendix \ref{section-initial-LDP} demonstrates the large deviations for Gaussian initial conditions.
+Additionally, Appendix \ref{section-example} summarizes several examples of weak-strong uniqueness classes concerning different ranges of parameters $\alpha$ and $\beta$.

 \